 We employed a positivist quantitative research strategy to validate the proposed research model and its associated hypotheses.
-The quantitative approach was ideal for this study, as it enabled systematic collection and analysis of data to examine the relationships among SMIs, purchase intention, and behavior, emphasizing objectivity, measurability, and empirical validation [51].
+The quantitative approach is ideal for this study as it enables systematic collection and analysis of data to examine the relationships among SMIs, purchase intention, and behavior, emphasizing objectivity, measurability, and empirical validation [51].

-4.1.
-Data Collection
+4.1 Data Collection